 A common combination of immunotherapy and other treatment methods is the combination with chemotherapy drugs.
 Chemotherapy drugs reduce tumor burden by killing tumor cells and may increase tumor cell immunogenicity.
 Immunotherapy can further enhance the effects of chemotherapy by activating the immune system to attack tumor cells.
 Additionally, chemotherapy drugs might reduce immune cell suppression, improving the effectiveness of immunotherapy.
 Hence, the combined application of immunotherapy and chemotherapy can enhance treatment effectiveness on multiple levels.
 Radiation therapy is another common treatment modality combined with immunotherapy.
 It can directly kill tumor cells, reduce tumor burden, and potentially increase tumor cell immunogenicity.
 Immunotherapy can further activate the immune system to attack tumor cells, improving the effectiveness of radiation therapy.
-Additionally, radiation therapy can enhance the effectiveness of immunotherapy and chemotherapy and chemotherapy attack tumor cells, improving the effectiveness of radiation therapy.
+Additionally, radiation therapy can enhance the effectiveness of immunotherapy.
+It can be used to the activate the immune system to attack tumor cells, improving the effectiveness of radiation therapy.
 Additionally, radiation therapy can enhance the effectiveness of immunotherapy by altering the tumor microenvironment, releasing a range of antigens that activate immune cell attack capabilities.
 Thus, the combined application of immunotherapy and radiation therapy can enhance treatment effectiveness through various pathways.